iftechfoundation/twine-cookbook/pages/using_cookbook.md

 # Using the Twine Cookbook

-The *Twine Cookbook* provides live examples, Twee source code, and links to download either on each example page under the different topic areas.
+The *Twine Cookbook* provides examples, Twee source code, and links to download either on each example page under the different topic areas.

-## Downloading and Using the Live Examples
+## Downloading and Using the Examples

 1) Download the compiled HTML from an example page.